Skip to main content

 Why isn't geofencing working for an employee?

-Confirm the employee has location access enabled for the Raken app on their device.
-Location access must be set to Always for geofencing to function correctly — not just "While using the app."
-Check this in the device Settings app.
+Confirm the employee has location access set to Always for the Raken app on their device — not just "While using the app."

 Do I need a project radius set for geofencing to work?